 2) Administrative friction blocks utilization

-Even when eligibility is fine, DEI benefits can quietly fail because the workflow is too hard.
-This shows up as drop-off: employees start the process, then abandon it when it gets complicated.
+Even when eligibility is fine, DEI benefits can quietly fail because the process is a pain.
+This shows up as drop-off: employees start and then bail when it gets complicated.

 - Too many steps to enroll or confirm eligibility